ArduPilot/ardupilot_wiki/common/source/docs/common-pixhawk-and-px4-compatible-rc-transmitter-and-receiver-systems.rst

 .. image:: ../../../images/pixhawk_spektrum_connection.jpg
     :target: ../_images/pixhawk_spektrum_connection.jpg

+.. _common-pixhawk-and-px4-compatible-rc-transmitter-and-receiver-systems-multiplex-srxl:

 For a **MULTIPLEX SRXL** receiver, connect the **SPKT/DSM** port of the pixhawk to the **B/D** port of the MULTIPLEX SRXL receiver, without using the +3,3V voltage supplied at the **SPKT/DSM** port of the pixhawk and power the MULTIPLEX SRXL receiver separately.

 .. image:: ../../../images/multiplex_srxl_B_D_port_to_pixhawk_spkt_dsm_pinout.jpg
     :target: ../_images/multiplex_srxl_B_D_port_to_pixhawk_spkt_dsm_pinout.jpg

-Details of how to enable the SRXL signal on MULTIPLEX receivers can be found in the topic :ref:`SRXL R/C Receivers <common-srxl-receivers-how-to-use-multiplex-srxl-receivers>`
+Details how to enable the SRXL signal on MULTIPLEX receivers can be found in :ref:`SRXL R/C Receivers <common-srxl-receivers>`

 These **MULTIPLEX SRXL** receivers have been tested and are known to work:
     #.
 RX-4/9 FLEXX #55837, Firmware 1.31 --> 4 servo sockets, 9 of 16 channels active on SRXL v2 datastream